At Shires Vets Equine we have a range of fully mobile, advanced diagnostic equipment.

 Endoscopy enables us to directly view the upper respiratory tract (nostril to larynx) of your horse and, if necessary, part of the way down the trachea (wind pipe).
 Endoscopy is used in the diagnosis and treatment strangles, upper respiratory conditions such as a “roaring” and to confirm the diagnosis of RAO (heaves).

 During gastroscopy, an endoscope is passed directly up your horse's nose, down into the horse’s stomach to inspect it for the presence of gastric ulcers.
 Gastric ulcers are a common condition which are brought on by stress or incorrect feeding.
 Presenting signs of ulcers include weight loss, poor performance, abnormal behaviour such as wind sucking and irritability, reduced appetite and colic.
-At Shires Vets Equine, we have our own gastroscope which is fully portable.
-Click here for more information on equine gastric ulcers.
+At Shires Vets Equine, we have our own gastroscopy, which is fully portable.

 At Shires Vets Equine, we have our own in-house laboratory where we can run routine blood samples, carry out faecal egg counts and test foals to ensure sufficient colostrum consumption.
 Having our own lab enables a rapid turnaround of samples for prompt disease diagnosis.